BioBoost/course-linux-essentials/docs/g-scripting/01-basic-shell-scripting/README.md

 which will just output `*`.

-It is also important to know that the shell will only perform expansion a once, before the command is executes.
-This also means that if a wildcard symbol makes it to the executing command, it's up to command to deal with it as needed.
+It is also important to know that the shell will only perform expansion once, before the command is executed.
+This means that if a wildcard symbol makes it to the executing command, it's up to command to deal with it as needed.

 ::: warning Hidden files
 Shell globs do not match hidden files (files that start with a dot `.`).
 Matching hidden files can be accomplished by explicitly specifying a pattern with the dot as for example `.*`.
 This will however also match the current `.` and parrent directory `..`.
 To exclude these but match other dotfiles, use a pattern as `.[^.]*` (dot followed by anything but a dot).